 Renal colic classically refers to acute severe loin pain that occurs secondary to a urinary stone.

-Urinary stones are extremely common with men affected up to three times more than women.
+Urinary stones are extremely common, men are affected up to three times more than women.
 The peak incidence of symptomatic urinary stones is between 40-60 years in males and late 20’s in females.

-The most common cause of renal colic is obstruction to urinary flow within the ureter that occurs secondary to urinary stones.
+Renal colic is caused by obstruction to urinary flow within the ureter that occurs secondary to urinary stones.

-Approximately 80% of urinary stones are composed of calcium.
-The most common being calcium oxalate, but calcium phosphate is also seen.
+The majority of renal stones, approximately 80%, are composed of calcium.
+The most common being calcium oxalate, but calcium phosphate stones are also seen.
 Other types of stones include struvite (2-15%), uric acid (10%) and cystine (1-2%).

 The development of calcium oxalate stones is associated with a number of factors.
 These include high concentrations of oxalate in the urine, loss of natural stone inhibitors (e.g. citrate, magnesium) and high urinary pH.

-Struvite stones are composed of magnesium ammonium phosphate.
-They may grow rapidly and can lead to the development of staghorn calculi, which fill the entire intrarenal collecting system and cause renal dysfunction.
+Struvite stones are composed of magnesium, ammonium and phosphate.
+They may grow rapidly and can lead to the development of staghorn calculi - these are large stones that fill the entire intrarenal collecting system and cause renal dysfunction.